-The Zoning and Platting Commission has requested (and requests again) the following information specific to flooding: Data on all the locations of localized flooding throughout the city; a list of all buyout locations; and identified buyout locations including money secured for buyouts, buyout status pending and properties identified but no money available to proceed with the buyouts.
+As part of the CodeNEXT review process, information specific to flooding has been requested but not yet provided.
+The information previously requested includes, but is not limited, to the following: Data on all the locations of localized flooding throughout the city; a list of all buyout locations; and identified buyout locations including money secured for buyouts, buyout status pending and properties identified but no money available to proceed with the buyouts.